SchweizerischeBundesbahnen/scion-workbench/docs/site/getting-started.md

 ## [SCION Workbench][menu-home] > Getting Started

-We will create a simple TODO app to introduce you to the SCION Workbench.
-This short tutorial helps to install the SCION Workbench and explains how to arrange and open views.

-The application lists TODOs on the left side.
-When the user clicks a TODO, a new view opens displaying the TODO.
-Different TODOs open a different view.
-To open a TODO multiple times, the Ctrl key can be pressed.
-The user can size and arrange views by drag and drop.
+This guide will walk you through creating an Angular application using the SCION Workbench by developing a simple todo application.

+The application includes the following features:

+- Todos are listed in a workbench part docked to the left side.
+- Clicking a todo opens it in a workbench view in the main area.
+- Each todo opens in a different view.
+- Hold the Ctrl key when clicking on a todo to open it multiple times.
+- Todos can be arranged side-by-side using drag & drop.

 ***
 - After you complete this guide, the application will look like this: https://workbench-getting-started.scion.vercel.app.